-- A. Any person who wishes to engage in falconry in Rhode Island shall possess a valid Falconer's license (or equivalent) and/or permit issued by the Director of the Department of Environmental Management or his or her designee, the duly authorized agent of another State with a Federally recognized falconry program, or the Federal Government. - B. All Falconers must also comply with in the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended. - C. Additional State/Federal regulations, separate and apart from these, may apply for other purposes involving raptors including, but not limited to, importation, propagation, commercial abatement, environmental education, and for State/Federally permitted/certified Rehabilitators, Zoos, and Research Facilities. - D. The general public rarely has the opportunity to see raptors in close proximity, if at all.
+- 1. Any person who wishes to engage in falconry in Rhode Island Shall possess a valid Falconer's license (or equivalent) and/or permit issued by the Director of the Department of Environmental Management or his or her designee, he duly authorized agent of another State with a Federally recognized falconry program, or the Federal Government. - 2.
+All Falconers must also comply with Chapter 50 of the Code of Federal Regulations, Parts 21 "Migratory Bird Permits" (50CFR21.28), and 21.29 "Falconry Standards and Permitting" (50CFR21.29) as well as the Falconry daily bag and possession limits for all permitted migratory game birds as published in 50 CFR Part 20 Migratory Bird Hunting; final frameworks for early-season migratory bird hunting, final rule, promulgated annually by the U.S. Department of the Interior. - 3.
+Additional State/Federal regulations, separate and apart from these, may apply for other purposes involving raptors including, but not limited to, importation, propagation, commercial abatement, environmental education, and for State/Federally permitted/certified Rehabilitators, Zoos, and Research Facilities. - 4.
+The general public rarely has the opportunity to see raptors in close proximity, if at all.
 Falconers can serve a role in educating the public about raptor biology, ecological roles, and conservation needs of raptors as well as other migratory birds.
-Therefore, the conservation education use of raptors primarily kept for falconry purposes is warranted. - E. A falconer who possesses raptors before the enactment of these regulations in excess of the number allowed under his or her license class/permit shall be allowed to retain the extra raptors.
+Therefore, the conservation education use of raptors primarily kept for falconry purposes is warranted. - 5.
+A falconer who possesses raptors before the enactment of these regulations in excess of the number allowed under his or her license class/permit shall be allowed to retain the extra raptors.
 All such birds shall be identified with markers issued by the U.S. Fish and Wildlife Service through the Department and no replacement can occur, nor may an additional raptor be obtained, until the number in possession is at least one less than the total number authorized by the class of permit held by the licensee.